carthageadev/cartridge-studio/README.md

-# Legacy - Preserved Concept Snapshot

 This branch preserves the original RetroFlow 3D concept: a handheld-shell-style N64 library browser with ScreenScraper integration.
-It is **not** the active development line - use `main` for the current production app.
+It is **not** the active development line use `main` for the current production app.

 ## Goal